Dr. Jonathan Giezendanner

 PhD, Engineer

-Passionate about the natural environment, machine learning and remote sensing, my principal focus is on Deep Learning using Remote Sensing applied to Flood Mapping and other environmental and societal challenges.
+Passionate about the natural environment, machine learning and remote sensing, my principal focus is on Deep Learning using Remote Sensing applied to Flood Mapping and Weather Forecasting and other environmental and societal challenges.

 Interested in technology, I am proficient in multiple programming languages (e.g. c#, Python, javascript) and frameworks, such as fast.ai, PyTorch, and Google Earth Engine, as well as Docker for deployment and HPCs for model training.

-Currently Postdoctoral Research Associate at the University of Arizona in the Social [Pixel] Lab led by Prof. E. Tellman Sullivan in Tucson.
+Currently Postdoctoral Research Associate at the Massachusetts Institute of Technology (MIT) in the Earth Intelligence Lab led by Prof. Sherrie Wang in Boston.

 ➞ My research